tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
-- Only allow sorting by certain columns (disable for button columns etc).
 - Move to Bulma.
 Bootstrap is ugly
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Change how to select items and quantities.
 Right now it is somewhat not intuitive.
+Options:
     - 1. Allow changing quantity after checking box
-    - 2. Remove checkbox entirely, and instead consider all items with > 1 quantity as "selected"
+    - 2. Remove checkbox entirely, and instead consider all items with >= 1 quantity as "selected"
     - 3. Similar to GBBC tab, click an item to add it to a list of all items.
 Click more times for more quantity
 - Complete inventory features
     - Remaining: